Computer Science Foundations

 Do you cover string algorithms (KMP, Rabin-Karp, suffix arrays)?

 Yes.
 KMP for pattern matching in O(n plus m) with the failure-function preprocessing step worked out as a 4-row table.
 Rabin-Karp with rolling hash for multiple-pattern search and plagiarism-detection-style assignments.
 Aho-Corasick for the multi-pattern version with a trie plus failure links.
 Suffix arrays with DC3 (Karkkainen-Sanders) or SA-IS construction in O(n), plus LCP array via Kasai algorithm, plus longest-common-substring queries.
 Z-function for prefix-matching problems.
 Manacher for longest-palindromic-substring in linear time.
-Standard work on CMU 15-451 problem sets and competitive-programming string-heavy contests.
+Standard work on advanced algorithms problem sets and competitive-programming string-heavy contests.

 Need Algorithms Help?